ASKnn/custom-select-without-js/README.md

-## Custom select and options on CSS.
+## Full custom select with options on HTML + CSS.

 The HTML element "select" is implemented using html + css.
 The element is based on input [type = 'radio'].
-And changing the "show / hide" property is implemented using the "tabindex" attribute.
+And toggle the "show / hide" property is implemented using the "tabindex" attribute.

+**No JavaScript.
+No rerender after dynamically DOM update.
+No "jump" height in text-container on loading.**

 Now you can design the select and options very easily.